-Once you have configured at least one of APNS or FCM, you can send push notifications from your agency console.
+Once you have configured at least one of APNS or FCM, you can send mobile push notifications from your agency console.
 Your client can also send push notifications from their client portal if you have enabled this for them.

 To send a push notification from your agency console, click on the app and then select 'Messaging' from the left menu.
-Click the primary action button to display the Compose Message wizard that will walk you through five simple steps to sending a push notification.
+Click the primary action button to display the Compose Message wizard that will walk you through five simple steps to sending a mobile push notification.

 First, choose the audience that you want to send the push notification to.
 You can send a broadcast to all installs subscribed to receive push notifications or target a specific segment, channel and/or geofence.
 As you select a segment, a channel and/or geofence(s), the wizard will tell you how many users will be targeted.

 To send the notification to an audience segment, toggle 'Limit to segment' and select the segment from the drop-down list.

 To send the notification to installs subscribed to a channel, toggle 'Limit to channel' and select the channel from the drop-down list.